rolandmueller/bigdata/web_api.md

 8. Now we want to analyze this data with Python
 9. Open a Jupyter Notebook and create a new notebook
+10. Install the `requests` package: https://docs.python-requests.org/en/latest/user/install/
-10. Import the two libraries `requests` and `json`
+11. Import the two libraries `requests` and `json`
-11. You can find the documentation for the requests package here: https://docs.python-requests.org/en/latest/index.html
+12. You can find the documentation for the requests package here: https://docs.python-requests.org/en/latest/index.html
-12. With the requests package you can call a Web API with the URL and the method get
+13. With the requests package you can call a Web API with the URL and the method get
 ```python
 response = requests.get("https://api.randomuser.me/")
 ```
-13. Print the status code of the request
+14. Print the status code of the request
 ```python
 print(response.status_code)
 ```
-14. The meanings of the status codes are:
+15. The meanings of the status codes are:
 •	200 – everything went okay, and the result has been returned (if any)
 •	301 – the server is redirecting you to a different endpoint.
 This can happen when a company switches domain names, or an endpoint name is changed.
 •	401 – the server thinks you’re not authenticated.
 This happens when you don’t send the right credentials to access an API.
 •	400 – the server thinks you made a bad request.
 This can happen when you don’t send along the right data, among other things.
 •	403 – the resource you’re trying to access is forbidden – you don’t have the right permissions to see it.
 •	404 – the resource you tried to access wasn’t found on the server.
-15. Get with the request method 10 results of only males from the US.
+16. Get with the request method 10 results of only males from the US.
 You can specify the query parameters with a Python dictionary like this:
 ```python
 parameters = {"lat": 37.78, "lon": -122.41}
 ```
-16. And pass the parameter to the request like this
+17. And pass the parameter to the request like this
 ```python
 response = requests.get("http://api.open-notify.org/iss-pass.json", params=parameters)
 ```